andreabertolini1995/Etherscan-registration-form-testing/README.md

 ### End-to-end Browser Tests

-The step definitions of this project had to reproduce the behavior of a user trying to sign up through the Etherscan registration form, which is a common <em>browser test<em>.
+The step definitions of this project had to reproduce the behavior of a user trying to sign up through the Etherscan registration form, which is a common <em>browser test</em>.
 The testing framework used for this task to enable E2E browser testing is [Selenium Webdrvier](https://www.selenium.dev/documentation/webdriver/).
 Selenium is amongst the most popular frameworks to test websites, it is open-source and also has good documentation.